kinivi/tello-gesture-control/README.md

 Do not forget to modify or add labels in `"model/keypoint_classifier/keypoint_classifier_label.csv"`

 #### Grid Search

-The last part of the notebook is a grid search for model using TensorBoard.
-Run the GridSearch part of the notebook to get test result with different parameters
+❗️ Important ❗️ The last part of the notebook is an experimental part of the notebook which main functionality is to test hyperparameters of the model structure.
+In a nutshell: grid search using TensorBoard visualization.
+Feel free to use it for your experiments.

 <img width="60%" alt="grid_search" src="https://user-images.githubusercontent.com/13486777/111295521-228d6a00-8654-11eb-937f-a15796a3024c.png">